Search our Site

 What are the cancer risks associated with an inherited predisposition?

-Many of the genes associated with an inherited predisposition to breast/ovarian cancer have a role in the cell’s ability to repair double-stranded DNA breaks (homologous repair), however associated cancers and lifetime risks vary between genes.11 Additionally an individual's personal risk may differ from published lifetime risks, depending on age, medical history and family history.3 Table 1 shows general population lifetime cancer risks.
+Many of the genes associated with an inherited predisposition to breast and ovarian cancer have a role in the cell’s ability to repair double-stranded DNA breaks (homologous repair), however associated cancers and lifetime risks vary between genes.11 Additionally an individual's personal risk may differ from published lifetime risks, depending on age, medical history and family history.3 Table 1 shows general population lifetime cancer risks.
 Table 2 shows approximate lifetime cancer risks associated with pathogenic/likely pathogenic (P/LP) variants in the indicated gene.
 Figures 2 and 3 show gene-associated lifetime breast and ovarian cancer risks as compared to the general population for those assigned female at birth.
-[The tables and figures below can be downloaded here].

 Table 1.
 General population lifetime cancer risks where lifetime may be up to 70 or 80 years.12-14